 World War II left its mark on the summit as well.
 The Austrian side was higher until the Germans blew its top off during the war (to make a flak tower that targeted Allied airplanes).

 Both Germany and Austria use this rocky pinnacle for communication purposes.
 A square box on the Tirolean Terrace provides data for Innsbruck Airport's airtraffic control system.
 A tower nearby is for the Katastrophenfunk (civil defense network), harkening back to the stressful years of the Cold War.

-The Austrian station (which is much more visitor-friendly than the German one) has a fine little museum that tells the story of how the Zugspitze was first climbed in 1820.
+The Austrian station, which is much more visitor-friendly than the German one, has a fine little museum that tells the story of how the Zugspitze was first climbed in 1820.
 The museum also includes three interesting videos: a six-minute, 3-D mountain show; a 30-minute, making-of-the-lift show; and a 45-minute look at nature, sport, and culture of the region.
 Looking down the valley from the Tirolean Terrace, you can see the Austrian towns of Erwald and Lermoos in the distance, and the valley that leads to Reutte.

-In the summer, it's easy to actually "summit" the Zugspitze as there are steps and handholds all they way to the cross.
+In the summer, it's easy to actually "summit" the Zugspitze from the viewing platforms, as there are steps and handholds all they way to the cross.
 Or you can just feed the birds from the lounge chairs of the highest beer garden in Germany.
 The yellow-beak ravens — who get chummy with anyone who shares some pretzels — seem to enjoy the views here as much as the humans.
 While the Germans glory in the Zugspitze, their nation's highest point, their neighbors are less impressed: There are many higher mountains in Austria.